rhit-wegerac/ECE434_Files/hw02/Gpio Measurements.md

-After launching vi it seems that the period is much more stable Cleaning up togglegpio.sh the period is down to 41 ms When using sh, the period actually seems to be slower at 43ms.
+After launching vi it seems that the period is much more stable.
+Cleaning up togglegpio.sh the period is down to 41 ms.
+When using sh, the period actually seems to be slower at 43ms.
 The shortest period I could manage was 41 ms.